pocomane/brewed-in-the-apocalypse/bita.md

 Alice: Anne is angry, she want to break the wall with a punch.
 I use the
 traits: Big, strong...

-Scenarist: Wait, I do not think that's possible in this ambientation, Anne is not a superhero.
+Scenarist: Wait, I do not think that's possible in this setting, Anne is not a superhero.
 But she could instead kick at the door.
 She has good chances to break it.